Gabaldonlab/jloh/docs/source/usage/quickstart.rst

 Quick start
 ===========

 If you're in a hurry and can't read too much documentation, here's a quick way to use JLOH with commonly available files derived from NGS data analysis.
+If, instead, you're working with a hybrid organism, make sure you read this section: :ref:`hybrid-wf`.

 Requirements
 ------------